 You can view what's included on each Ride in the left-hand column while viewing the Overview tab, but in general you can expect a trip to include all accommodation, all breakfasts and lunches and some dinners, 2 experienced local guides and support staff, all transportation during the trip, gratuities at inns and restaurants, entrance to national and provincial parks, airport transfers (with some exceptions), and all the incredible memories you can possibly handle.

 We recommend booking at least 6 months in advance for most of our Rides.
-Many of our Rides sell out well in advance so it's prudent to put down your deposit (20%) to guarantee you'll get a spot.
-We offer an early-bird booking discount: if you book your Ride more than a year in advance, we'll give you 10% off the price and also offer an installment plan to split up your balance into 4 easy payments.
+Many of our Rides sell out well in advance so it's prudent to put down your deposit (10%) to guarantee you'll get a spot.
+We offer an early-bird booking discount: if you book your Ride more than a year in advance, we'll give you 5% off the price.

 Our trips vary in difficulty but in general they are suited for intermediate to expert riders.
 An intermediate rider is someone who can ride 4 to 5 hours per day, for several days in a row.
 There will always be slower and faster riders on every trip; in general we try to cultivate a strong group dynamic so that people understand it's not about logging as many miles as possible on the odometer but about enjoying the spectacular riding and scenery inthe company of other riders, and that may require waiting every now and then.
 If there is a substantial enough split in the group that it will affect Riders' enjoyment of the trip, we may split up the groups if possible.
 Whatever your level, you'll get the best possible enjoyment out of your trip by getting in shape before the trip - we'll offer training suggestions in our post-booking communications to help you on your way.